rikby/sscp/README.md

 # sscp
 Download/upload script for remote environments.

+In common sense it's something similar to SCP aliases.

 # Installation
 At first, we need to download binary file
 ## Download bin file